sdball/blammo/README.md

 mix test
 ```

-A test log file will be automatically created a needed.
+A test log file will be automatically created as needed.

 ## Further Reading